-Users named scomreduser1 and scomreduser2 have primary group scomredgrp1, and user scomreduser3 has primary group scomredgrp2.
+Users named scomreduser1, scomreduser2, and scomreduser4 have primary group scomredgrp1, and user scomreduser3 has primary group scomredgrp2.

-Suggestions:
+Suggestions for the script implementation:

 - The primary group of each user is a user account's attribute (forth field), but is stored there as a GID (Group Identifier).
 To list every user's primary group GID (forth field) you may use: